Chase-Rager/CIVE-202-Project-4/README.md

-# CIVE-202-Project-4
+# CIVE-202-Project-5
-Analyze FEMA’s National Risk Index data for two states to assess natural disaster risk.
-Develop an alternative risk model, compare results to NRI scores, and evaluate potential bias.
-Clean datasets, generate visualizations and maps, and provide insights to support equitable risk assessment.
+This repository contains a Python-based workflow for processing and analyzing asphalt mix design and performance testing data.
+It automates gradation analysis, volumetric properties, IDEAL-CT cracking resistance evaluation, and HWTT rutting performance using structured Excel inputs.
+The goal is to streamline civil engineering lab data processing, reduce manual calculations, and improve consistency in mix design evaluation.
 ## Repository Structure

-- [Project 4 Code](CIVE_202_Project-4_Group-3_Code_.ipynb): This is the code that contains all the data analysis and visualization code.
+- [Project 5 Code](CIVE_202_Project-4_Group-3_Code_.ipynb): This is the code that contains all the data analysis and visualization code.
-- [NRI Kansas Table](NRI_Table_Kansas.csv): National Risk Index data for the state of Kansas.
-- [SVI Kansas](SVI_Kansas.csv): Social Vulnerability Index for the state of Kansas.
-- [NRI Wyoming Table](NRI_Table_Wyoming.csv): National Risk Index data for the state of Wyoming.
-- [SVI Wyoming](SVI_Wyoming.csv): Social Vulnerability Index for the state of Wyoming.
+- [Auto BMD](NRI_Table_Kansas.csv): Mix design and performance data.

 ---
 ## User Guide

 ### 1. Program Overview
-This system automates the generation of five specific transportation-related visualizations and a mathematical simulation of car following behavior.
-The code is designed to provide the transportation planning group with a quick analysis of US travel trends.
+This system automates the analysis of asphalt mix design and performance testing data using Python.
+It processes Excel-based laboratory results to evaluate aggregate gradation, volumetric properties, IDEAL-CT cracking resistance, and HWTT rutting performance.
+The workflow is designed to streamline asphalt mixture evaluation, reduce manual calculation errors, and provide consistent engineering outputs for pavement design and quality control.

 ### 2. Execution Sequence
-- Data Loading: Ensure all [NRI Kansas Table](NRI_Table_Kansas.csv), [SVI Kansas](SVI_Kansas.csv), [NRI Wyoming Table](NRI_Table_Wyoming.csv), and [SVI Wyoming](SVI_Wyoming.csv) are in the same directory as the [Project 4 Code](CIVE_202_Project-4_Group-3_Code_.ipynb)
+- Data Loading: Ensure all [NRI Kansas Table](NRI_Table_Kansas.csv) is in the same directory as the [Project 4 Code](CIVE_202_Project-4_Group-3_Code_.ipynb)
-- Visualization Generation:  Run the cells to generate the bar chart, histogram, and box plot based on the selected NRI and SVI datasets.
+- Visualization Generation:  Run the cells to generate the bar chart, histogram, and box plot based on the selected datasets.

 ### 3. Methods